DonghwanRho/non_softmax_attention_git/README.md

 python eval.py eval=GLUE_sane name={your_name} eval.checkpoint=latest impl.microbatch_size=16 impl.shuffle_in_dataloader=True impl.compile_torch=False
 ```

+In `cramming/config/cfg_pretrain.yaml`, you can adjust budget, the total training time.
 # Cramming Language Model (Pretraining)

 This repository contains code to replicate our research described in "Cramming: Training a Language Model on a Single GPU in One Day".
 We experiment with language model pretraining a BERT-type model with limited compute, wondering "how bad can it really be"?